Skip to main content

 • GoRaleigh buses are free with a GoPass, or $1.25 a ride, and will take you around Raleigh.

-• GoTriangle buses are free with a GoPass, or $2.25 a ride ($3 for express routes), and will take you around the Triangle region (the airport, Durham or Chapel Hill).
+• GoTriangle buses are free with a GoPass, or $2.50 a ride, and will take you around the Triangle region (the airport, Durham or Chapel Hill).

 • If you plan to use public transportation, be sure to check schedules and maps and plan for a lot of travel time.